you-dont-need/You-Dont-Need-Lodash-Underscore/README.md

 **[⬆ back to top](#quick-links)**

 ### _.upperFirst

-:heavy_exclamation_mark:`Not in Underscore.js`
+> [!WARNING]
+> Not in Underscore.js

-Uppercases the first letter of a given string
+Uppercases the first letter of a given string.

   ```js
   // Lodash